ovh/docs/pages/cloud/dedicated/hyperv-network-HG-Scale/guide.en-ca.md

 In our example:

-- The public interfaces are `Ehernet 3` and `Ethernet 4`
+- The public interfaces are `Ehernet 3` and `Ethernet 4`.
-- The private interfaces are `Ethernet` and `Ethernet 2`
+- The private interfaces are `Ethernet` and `Ethernet 2`.

 > [!primary]
 >
 > Check that your configuration is similar.
 You can access information on MACs and public or private interfaces in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) or via the OVHcloud API.
 >

-Now go back to the Server Manager and go to `Local Server` and click on `Disabled` beside NIC Teaming.
+Now go back to the Server Manager and go to `Local Server`{.action} and click on `Disabled`{.action} besides NIC Teaming.

 ![NIC Teaming](images/nic_teaming_1.png){.thumbnail}

-On the following page right-click one of public interfaces identified earlier and click `Add to New Team`
+On the following page, right-click one of public interfaces identified earlier and click `Add to New Team`{.action}.

 ![NIC Teaming](images/nic_teaming_2.png){.thumbnail}

-Next, give your team a name, add the second interface to the team, then expand the Additional Properties and set "Teaming Mode" to `LACP`, and finally click `OK`.
+Next, give your team a name, add the second interface to the team, then expand the Additional Properties and set "Teaming Mode" to `LACP`, and finally click `OK`{.action}.

 #### Configure a static IP

 In order to prevent a connection loss on a reboot we will need to configure the IP statically on the Team.

-Press the `Windows Key + R` to open a Run windows and enter `ncpa.cpl` and click `open`.
+Press the `Windows Key + R` to open a Run windows and enter `ncpa.cpl` and click `open`{.action}.
 This will open your Network Connections window.

 ![Static IP](images/static_ip_1.png){.thumbnail}

-Right click on your Team that you created and click `Properties`.
+Right click on your Team that you created and click `Properties`{.action}.

 ![Static IP](images/static_ip_2.png){.thumbnail}

-Next, double click on `Internet Protocol Version  4(TCP/IPv4)`
+Next, double click on `Internet Protocol Version  4(TCP/IPv4)`{.action}.

 ![Static IP](images/static_ip_3.png){.thumbnail}

-Select `Use the following IP address and insert your IP address.`
+Select `Use the following IP address and insert your IP address`.

 The Subnet Mask and Default gateway will be: 255.255.255.255 and 100.64.0.1 as seen below.

 For DNS servers, you can choose your own, for our example we are using 213.186.33.99 and 8.8.8.8.

-Once done, click `OK` to close the Window, and `OK` again to close the adapter properties Window.
+Once done, click `OK`{.action} to close the Window, and `OK`{.action} again to close the adapter properties Window.

 ![Static IP](images/static_ip_4.png){.thumbnail}

 #### Installing the Hyper-V and RRAS Roles

-Go to the Server Manager and on `Dashboard` click on `Add roles and features`
+Go to the Server Manager and on `Dashboard`{.action} click on `Add roles and features`{.action}

 ![Install roles](images/install_roles_1.png){.thumbnail}